SaidRasinlic/SaidRasinlic/README.md

 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Bosnia and Herzegovina.
 - :telescope: I’m working as a Software Developer and contributing to frontend and backend for building web applications.

-- :seedling: Exploring new Ruby, JavaScript, Java technologies just as sharpening my data structure and algorithmic skills.
+- :seedling: Exploring new Ruby on Rails, JavaScript, Java technologies just as sharpening my data structure and algorithmic skills.

 - :zap: In my free time, I play games, read books and practice coding outside of my home office preferably on some cool locations.